burger icon

 Discover Casino du Lac-Leamy: Quebec's Premier Government-Operated Resort Casino

 Heard of Casino du Lac-Leamy?
 Of course you have-everyone around here has a story.
 First time I walked in, I actually felt weird knowing it's run by the same folks who handle the lottery.
 It's not just another casino floating in from overseas-this place is run by Loto-Québec, and every detail, from the slot floor to the payout line, is managed by Société des casinos du Québec, which is just Loto-Québec's casino branch.
 So, your money's not disappearing offshore-it's staying right here in Quebec.
-And if you're curious, yeah, the only official online scoop you'll find is at trusted places like lac-leamy-ca.com.
+And if you're curious, the official info portal is casino-lacleamy.com, but remember - real money online play only happens at lotoquebec.com.
+There is no standalone 'Lac Leamy Online' casino, so avoid those copycat sites.

 • Operator Legal Name: Loto-Québec (trust me, you'll see this name a lot)